R3VoLuT1OneR/laravel-doctrine-rest/README.md

 ## Roadmap
   - [ ] Create default global error handler or write down documentation how to create such one.
         How to handle missing route\endpoint 404 and internal 500 errors.
+  - [ ] Move authorization logic to the "FormRequest::authorize" action as this is the way Laravel want's to authorize requests.